2Groza/Robust-Learning/README.md

 # Robust Learning via AutoEncoder Pre-training (AEP)

+## Intuition

 The intuition of AEP net is that if our training data set and test data set have the same or samilar distribution, the emergence of overfitting of our model can be reduced.

 AEP uses AutoEncoders with BatchNormalization to pre-train both the training data set and the test data set simultaneously, minimizing the MSE of input images and output images.
 And then we may use the encoded layer, with the number of neurons to be determined as needed in various tasks, to act as input layer of later networks.
 I tried to use AEP in both unsupervised star-galaxy classification task and prostrate MRI segmentation task and both result in significant performance promotion.

-## 1. in unsupervised classification task
+## 1. Empirical results in unsupervised classification task and MRI segmentation task

 I got this idea first in a previous project of "unsupervised star-galaxy classification", in which I used 100,000 unlabled star/galaxy images to train a model and then used that model to predict 140,000 labled images and got an overall AUC over 0.91.